JGL/DiplomaInAppleDevelopment-2024-2025/README.md

 - **Coding Two: Further Apple Frameworks**:

   1. Multiple Choice test: students will be presented with a series of questions relating explicitly to course content.
 They must choose between up to 4 potential correct answers per question.
-This test will be sat on TBC, duration two hours, 1000-1200.
+This test will be sat on Tuesday 3rd June 2025, duration two hours, 1000-1200.
 This test will be worth 50% of your overall unit mark.
   2. Practical Exam: students will be individually asked to write a basic program to demonstrate the application of creative coding to a set problem.
-This exam will be sat on TBC, duration two hours, 1000-1200.
+This exam will be sat on Tuesday 10th June 2025, duration two hours, 1000-1200.
 This exam will be worth 50% of your overall unit mark.

 - **ML Two: Making Models with CreateML**: